kylchien/Perceptron-Learning-Algorithm/README.md

 # Perceptron Learning
-Illustration of Perceptron Learning Algorithm; Animated in C# (WPF)
+Illustration of Perceptron Learning Algorithm (the foundation of artificial neural network); Animated in C# (WPF)

 Please use Visual Studio 2010 (.NET 4.0) or above